 "If we attempt [to

-with] the interpretation that the quantum-theoretical description is to be
+work with] the interpretation that the quantum-theoretical description is

-understood as a complete description of the individual system, we are
+to be understood as a complete description of the individual system, we

-the interpretation that the location of the mark on the strip is nothing
+are forced to the interpretation that the location of the mark on the

-is considered certain that one must adhere to the program of a realistic
+that one must adhere to the program of a realistic description in space

-description in space and time; whereas in the sphere of microscopic
+and time; whereas in the sphere of microscopic situations one is more

-one is more readily inclined to give up, or at least to modify, this
+readily inclined to give up, or at least to modify, this program.

 One of the largest of the recent literatures in philosophy of quantum theory has sought to resolve the measurement problem and we can only have the briefest glimpse of them here.
 Generally speaking, most of those responses fall into five groups.